-Based on the Reasonable Assurance procedures we have conducted, in our opinion, the Series 2021A Bonds conform, in all material respects, with the Climate Bonds Standard, and the bond-financed activities are aligned with the Transport sector criteria (Version 2).
-The Authority's ambitious sustainability goals and forward-thinking planning for zero-emission transit infrastructure are exemplary and are integral to advancing regional GHG emission reduction goals.
+Based on the Reasonable Assurance procedures we have conducted, in our opinion, the Dedicated Revenue Bonds, Series 2023A (Green Bonds - Climate Bond Certified) are impactful, net zero aligned, and conform, in all material respects, with the current Climate Bonds Standard, and the bond-financed activities are completely aligned with the Low Carbon Transport Sector Criteria.
+The Authority has ambitious sustainability goals and forward-thinking planning for zero emission transit infrastructure.
+Bond financed activities are exemplary and integral to advancing regional and national GHG emission reduction goals.